 This blog originally appeared on the SHRM Blog.
 The writer, James Cross, is director of learning product strategy at Workday, and is responsible for the vision, strategy, and roadmap of Workday Learning.

-Learning management systems—the wet blanket of our working lives.
-They often stifle the real-world buzz and excitement that should be associated with learning.
-The majority of today’s learning management systems (LMSs) are transactional, back-end, compliance-driven platforms that people visit only when required by HR.
+Learning management systems are the damp rag of our professional lives.
+They frequently impede the excitement and buzz of the actual world that learning ought to inspire.
+Most learning management systems (LMSs) in use today are transactional, back-end, compliance-driven platforms that users only access when required to do so by HR.

 Organizations rely on their workforces to help them adjust to an environment that’s constantly changing due to business model disruption, new technologies, and M&A activity.
 The workforce is changing too—for the first time in history, five generations of people are working side by side.
 With employee engagement directly impacting productivity and organizational success, it’s time to find a better way to engage our people.